 Implementing zone skipping into your business takes a bit of planning and foresight, and it usually comes with higher up-front costs associated with outsourcing part of your business.
-But the long-term benefit of reduced shipping costs, as well as faster shipping times (today’s consumers love instant gratification) are a good reason to make this change.
+But the long-term benefit of reduced shipping costs, as well as faster shipping times (today’s consumers love instant gratification), is a good reason to make this change.

 No doubt you’ve already spent time and resources thinking about how to optimize your company’s packaging.
-While there will always be packaging trends that come and go, your initial design should get most things right the first time, because repeating the design phase is an expensive process to be avoided.
-Optimal product packaging accomplishes a number of goals, which we’ll discuss below.
+While there will always be packaging trends that come and go, your initial design should get most things right the first time because repeating the design phase is an expensive process to be avoided.
+Optimal product packaging accomplishes several goals, which we’ll discuss below.

-Brands can use their packaging to engage customers in a number of ways.
-Adapting recyclable, compostable, or other environmentally-friendly packaging is a branding nod towards the preference a minority of vocal consumers have towards sustainable action on climate change.
+Brands can use their packaging to engage customers in several ways.
+Adapting recyclable, compostable, or environmentally-friendly packaging is a branding nod towards the preference a minority of vocal consumers have towards sustainable action on climate change.

 And of course, there are certain basics that brands need to check off their design list.
 A call to action should either be somewhere on product packaging or included in a small insert.
 Three common examples of CTAs are asking the customer to follow on social media, to take a quick satisfaction survey, or to leave a public review on the marketplace where the product was purchased.
-Adding a coupon code for followup purchase is a simple yet effective tool for upping long term loyalty, sales, word-of-mouth recommendations, and other metrics related to engagement.
+Adding a coupon code for follow-up purchases is a simple yet effective tool for upping long-term loyalty, sales, word-of-mouth recommendations, and other metrics related to engagement.

 White Hat SEO

 If you’re trying to build your brand’s reputation, link building via guest posts or sponsored content is a solid strategy.
 But not everyone available to work with is trustworthy.
 A certain underbelly of social media and the web is saturated with low-quality content.
-Two quick ways to measure if a party is worth collaborating with are checking their spam score if they’re a website and measuring follower engagement if they’re a social media platform.
+Two quick ways to measure if a party is worth collaborating with is to check their spam score if they have a website and measuring follower engagement if they’re a social media platform.
 If their metrics look healthy, it’s probably worth the time to collaborate with them (obviously, you’ll want to see what sort of content they’ve already produced and make sure it’s a good match for your brand).

 Be genuine and useful in everything you do